moiravs/AdvanceDB/readme.md

 The duration of the presentation is 45 minutes.
 It will structured in three parts of SIMILAR length

-# Stream DB with: Apache kafka et Apache Flink
+# Stream DB with: Apache kafka and Apache Flink

 Kafka and Flink are a distributed event-streaming platform, it doesn't contains a database inside itself because they are optimized for real-time data streaming and event processing.